twpayne/go-vfs/README.md

  * `ReadOnlyFS` which prevents modification of the underlying FS.

-`PathFS` is used by `vfst.NewTempFS` which assists running tests on a real filesystem but in a temporary directory that is easily cleaned up.
+`PathFS` is used by `vfst.NewTestFS` which assists running tests on a real filesystem but in a temporary directory that is easily cleaned up.

 ```go